 After experiencing recurrent loss and invisible grief, we started to explore the evolving nature of ritual and ceremony.
 We started to craft nature-inspired rituals to help acknowledge moments of change and times of uncertainty.
 Our mission became clear – to inspire creativity and make ceremony more accessible.

-We stumbled into ceremony after experiencing recurrent miscarriages and the death of a parent.
+We stumbled into ceremony after experiencing recurrent miscarriages and the prolonged death of a parent.
 We didn’t know how how to grieve the seemingly invisible moments, especially since we didn’t prescribe to a set religion or spiritual philosophy.
 We decided to created our own rituals to mark those moments in ways that felt meaningful and intentional to us.
 We told our story through ceremony.

 With the sudden onset of Covid-19, we found ourselves unemployed with two small kids at home, trying to navigate rising anxiety and anticipatory grief.
 We started to develop rituals to acknowledge what was, what is, and what will be.
 People from all over the world started to reach out, asking us for tools and techniques to create their own rituals and virtual ceremonies.
 We decided to build an online platform that would empower people to create modern rituals that reflected their values and current reality.

 We believe that we can all create rituals and ceremonies that mark our moments of change with intention; sometimes we just need a bit of inspiration, a blueprint to draw from, and a reminder that we are all seeking ceremony.

 Who We Are